Carlos Del Toro: Secretary of the Navy

 Del Toro's nomination as Secretary of the Navy was announced by President Joe Biden on June 11, 2021 and received by Congress on June 17.
 Del Toro's nomination received praise from Armed Services Committee Chairman Jack Reed, who described the nominee as an "excellent selection."

 During a July 13 committee confirmation hearing before the Senate Armed Services Committee, Del Toro received "mostly friendly" questions from senators, although some Republicans expressed concerns about the size and perceived inadequacy of President Biden's FY2022 defense budget and America's commitment and ability to defend Taiwan amidst rising US–China tensions and a recent American failure to defend the island nation in a military simulation.

-In regard to the budget, Del Toro supported the Navy's plan to field 355 ships by 2030, but noted that the service would require more funds; in regard to Taiwan, Del Toro affirmed his commitment to the island's protection and stated that he would be "exclusively focused on the China threat" and seek to protect American security interests in the Indo-Pacific.
+In regard to the budget, Del Toro supported the Navy's plan to field 355 ships by 2030, but noted that the service would require more funds.
+In regard to Taiwan, Del Toro affirmed his commitment to the island's protection and stated that he would be "exclusively focused on the China threat" and seek to protect American security interests in the Indo-Pacific.
 Del Toro also expressed an intention to focus on climate change and modernization efforts.

 On July 27, the Senate Armed Services Committee approved Del Toro's nomination, advancing him to the full Senate.
 On August 7, 2021, his nomination was confirmed by voice vote.
 He assumed office on August 9, 2021, and was ceremonially sworn in on August 24, 2021.

+Controversies

+In April 2023, the Military Religious Freedom Foundation shared a video of a town hall meeting where Del Toro made comments which some observers perceived as homophobic.
+When asked about combating homophobia in the navy, Del Toro said, "The battles that you face... they're defined by your choice to be homosexual."
+Del Toro's comments were criticized as promoting homosexuality as a "choice", and also being oblivious to homophobia within the military.
+Del Toro later said that he had misspoken, was "an unequivocal supporter of the LGBTQ+ community," and was talking about "an individual's decision to share their sexual orientation."

+On September 5, 2024, the United States Office of Special Counsel announced that it had determined that Secretary Del Toro had violated the Hatch Act through his statements voicing support for President Joe Biden during a work trip to the United Kingdom that January.

 Personal life

-Del Toro has a wife, Betty Del Toro; they have four children and one grandchild.
+Del Toro is married to Betty Del Toro, with whom he has four children, along with three grandchildren.